spangen87/memory-game/README.md

 The site is tested with [W3C HTML Validator](https://validator.w3.org/) for the HTML and for the CSS with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 For the JavaScript [JSHint](https://jshint.com/) was used.

-Here is the results for CSS and HTML:
+Here are the results for CSS and HTML:

 ![W3C HTML Result](assets/readme-images/html-check.jpg)